Our use of Cookies

 This work follows on from decades of research at the NBU towards understanding the biology and management of EFB.
 The MLST for EFB was developed by NBU scientists, Ed Haynes, Giles Budge and Victoria Tomkies.
 More about the development of this research tool is published here, and further research using the MLSTs to better understand EFB outbreaks in the UK can be found here

-Eleanor Jones and Sam McGreig developed a technique using nanopore sequencing technology to identify the prey of Asian hornets by examining the contents of the larval guts.
+Eleanor Jones and Sam McGreig developed a technique using nanopore sequencing technology to identify the prey of yellow-legged hornets by examining the contents of the larval guts.
 This fascinating project gave a snapshot of the type of prey that Asian hornets capture to feed to developing larvae.

 This graph shows the relative abundance of different prey items identified from the gut contents of larvae from Asian hornet nests